OctopusDeploy/docs/docs/infrastructure/deployment-targets/index.md

 ## Adding Deployment Targets

-Deployment targets are added in different ways, depending on the type of target you are adding and how the target will communicate with the Octopus Deploy server.
+Deployment targets are added in different ways, depending on the type of target you are adding and how the target will communicate with the Octopus Deploy Server.
 For instructions, see:

 - [Listening and Polling Windows Tentacles](/docs/infrastructure/deployment-targets/windows-targets/index.md)
 - [Linux SSH Connection](/docs/infrastructure/deployment-targets/linux/index.md)